Question-Answering System Extracts Information on Injection Drug Use from Clinical Notes: Results and Discussion

-The writing style of clinical progress notes may change over time because of changes in clinicians, health care facilities, patients, etc. \cite{gong2022characterizing}.
-Given the purpose of our QA model, it is imperative to examine whether the performance of our QA models is retained over time.
-Therefore, we perform additional testing of the models from Table~\ref{tab:test_jan} on unseen data.
-We examine the QA models' short-term and long-term information extraction capabilities by testing on clinical progress notes from two additional cohorts.
-For testing the short-term capability, we use notes from February 2022 and for testing the longer-term capability we use notes from November 2022.
-To avoid data leakage, we use patients and their notes that did not appear in the training set of our gold-standard dataset generated by using notes in January.
-We use the method described in Section~\ref{sec:method_dataset} for building the test datasets using these notes.
+To avoid data leakage, we use patients and their notes that did not appear in the gold-standard dataset generated by using notes from January 2022.
+We use the method described in Section ~\hyperref[sec:method_dataset]{Gold-standard dataset generation} for building the test datasets using these notes.
+Similar to the gold-standard dataset, we manually review these test datasets in collaboration with a subject-matter expert.
 For the rest of the paper, we use the terms ``Cohort-Short'' and ``Cohort-Long'' to represent temporally out-of-distribution notes in February and November, respectively.
 Table~\ref{tab:data_stat_add} shows the statistics of the test datasets built using Cohort-Short and Cohort-Long.
 We also show the distribution of query groups in these test datasets in Figure~\ref{fig:pie_cat_add}.
 As shown, the distribution of the query groups is similar for the additional test sets and our original gold-standard dataset (refer to Figure~\ref{fig:pie_cat}).

-Table~\ref{tab:test_feb_nov} shows the performance of the baseline, sequential learning, and adversarial learning--based models.
-As shown, for both test datasets, our QA models perform with high scores, reflecting their competence in extracting information over time.
-The comparative analysis of the three models in Table~\ref{tab:test_feb_nov} shows that overall, the adversarial learning--based model outperforms the others, indicating the effectiveness of adversarial learning--based transfer learning in our QA task.
+Table~\ref{tab:test_feb_nov} shows the performance of the QA models.
+As shown, for both test datasets, the ClinicalBERT model performs with overall high scores, reflecting its competence in extracting information over time.

-\subsection{Error Analysis}
+\subsection{Error analysis}